chetra-seng/chetra-seng/README.md

 ## About Me

 - 👨🏻‍💻 Full-stack Developer
-- 🌱 Still learning Spring framework
+- ~~🌱 Spring framework~~ 🦫 Learning Go
-- 👯 Looking to collaborate on open source projects
+- 💻 Looking to collaborate on open source projects
 - 🍀 Trying to be productive and organized
-- ❌ I hate Angular
 - 💬 Ask me about anything

 ## GitHub's Stats